What is HIPAA & HITECH Compliance?

 HIPAA Fines and Penalties

-HIPAA privacy and security compliance are strictly enforced by the Office for Civil Rights (OCR) and can result in substantial penalties.
+HIPAA privacy and security compliance is strictly enforced by the Office for Civil Rights (OCR) and can result in substantial penalties.
 There are four categories of penalties: the type of penalty depends on whether or not the organization was negligent in following HIPAA and whether or not the violation in question was avoidable even with proper HIPAA compliance.

 Depending on the type of category the violations fall into, fines vary between $100 per violation (i.e. per record compromised) to $50,000 or more.